shrimpsizemoose/card-deck-api/README.md

 | shuffle   | no       | whether the deck should be shuffled on creation          |
 | cards     | no       | optional list of card keys to use when creating the deck |

-When no parameters provided, returns a deck consisting of 52 card in sequential order
+When no parameters are provided, returns a deck consisting of 52 cards in sequential order

 #### Example Success Response from `POST /decks/`